kuzzleio/documentation-old/src/sdk-reference/memory-storage/bitcount.md

 ## Callback Response

-Return an integer containing the count of set bits
+Return an integer containing the count of set bits.